 Chemotherapy involves the administration of drugs, either orally or intravenously to kill cancer cells.
 Malignant tumors need chemotherapy.
 Brain and spinal tumors can benefit.
 Skull-based tumors are mostly treated with surgery and radiation.
 Therapy that falls under medical treatment has a wide range of approaches, including timing of treatment.

 Neoadjuvant chemotherapy: Sometimes a tumor is too large to allow resection without damaging adjacent structures.
-In those cases, chemotherapy and/or radiation before surgery may make it shrink, to protect those structures.
+In those cases of brain tumor treatment, chemotherapy and/or radiation before surgery may make the brain tumor shrink, to protect those structures.
 Neoadjuvant, or preliminary, chemotherapy and/or radiation given before surgery can shrink the tumor and make it more removable.
 Using chemotherapy and radiation before surgery also helps prevent recurrence.

 After surgery: Most chemotherapy is given adjuvant (after surgery), sometimes combinations of drugs that have been shown to work well together for your type of cancer.
 For patients with cancer that has spread (metastatic), chemotherapy can improve survival and quality of life.
 Chemotherapy and radiation may both be given after surgery.

 Novel combinations of standard-of-care chemotherapy and agents being tested in clinical trials are often good options for patients.
 Clinicians are also looking at the combinations of surgery for inoperable and hard-to-reach brain tumors with laser interstitial therapy that temporarily opens the blood brain barrier and allows combining it with chemotherapy treatments that otherwise would not have an effect on a brain tumor.